akashuppin21/trading-strategy-backtest/README.md

 - This is for educational and demonstration purposes only
 - Trading involves substantial risk of loss
 - Always do your own research before investing
+- Past performance does not guarantee future results
 - The author is not responsible for any financial losses
+- Risk management systems are proprietary and not included in this repository

 ## 📫 Contact